 Counseling Degrees & Licenses in Vermont

-Despite this treatment rate, Mental Health America, a community-based nonprofit dedicated to addressing the needs of those living with mental illness, notes that Vermont ranks highly in terms of mental health care accessibility within the state.
+Despite its poor treatment rate, Mental Health America, a community-based nonprofit dedicated to addressing the needs of those living with mental illness, notes that Vermont ranks highly in terms of mental health care accessibility within the state.

 Vermont also ranks very highly in terms of insurance coverage.
-In 2021, the Vermont Household Health Insurance Survey noted that 97 percent of Vermonters reported having a primary source of health insurance.
+In 2022, the Vermont Department of Health noted that 87 percent of Vermonters reported having a primary source of health insurance.
 Three percent of the population, representing approximately 20,000 people, were uninsured.

 Regardless of its high marks for mental health care accessibility and insurance coverage, the state of Vermont will continue to need to train and utilize a highly trained workforce of mental health professionals in the coming years.

 Certain factors support this conclusion.
-For example, in recent years, the suicide rate in Vermont has notably increased.
-In addition, a report issued by the UVM Vermont Legislative Research Service written before the emergence of the Covid-19 pandemic noted that “geographic and demographic factors have contributed to a current and projected shortage in healthcare workers.”
+For example, a report issued by the UVM Vermont Legislative Research Service written before the Covid-19 pandemic noted that “geographic and demographic factors have contributed to a current and projected shortage in healthcare workers.”

-Three schools within Vermont offer academic training in counseling: the University of Vermont, Goddard College, and Vermont State University.
+Two schools within Vermont offer academic training in counseling: the University of Vermont and Vermont State University.

 Featured Counseling Programs